DWTechs/Checkard.js/README.md

 **[Checkard.js](https://github.com/DWTechs/Checkard.js)** is an open source dynamic type checking library for Javascript, Typescript and Node.js to test if a given variable is what it is supposed to be (
 Function, object, ascii, boolean, integer, string, json, email...)

-- No dependency
+- 📦 No dependency
-- Very lightweight
+- 🪶 Very lightweight
-- Thoroughly tested
+- 🧪 Thoroughly tested
-- Works in Javascript, Typescript and Node.js
-- Can be used as CommonJS module, EcmaScrypt module or IIFE
+- 🚚 Shipped as EcmaScrypt module, CommonJS module and IIFE
+- 📝 Written in Typescript
-- Old browsers support
+- 🌐 Old browsers support
+- 💻 Works in Javascript, Typescript and Node.js

 ## Support